gregology/gregology.github.io/timeline.md

 🔥 Burned out at work at took 2 months off.
 Invested my time meditating, playing social online games, and working out.
 Shopify was great support.

+### January

+🏠 Diana, Koala, Panda, and I moved full time to Prince Edward County near Belliville

 ## 2020

 ### September

 🏠 Closed on my first property investment in line with my [de-urbanization predictions](/2019/09/musk-de-urbanization/)
+🐱 Adopted two of the kittens we were fostering, Koala and Panda.
+We found forever homes for all the other kitties too

 ### August

+🐱 We started fostering cats.
+We took in a momma cat, her 6 kittens, and then another kitten from a different litter
 🇮🇪 Became an Irish citizen
 🐱 Hercie passed away, we were told that he would only have a couple of days to live in late June but he gave us another month of cuddles

 ### June